aklein4/ArithSearch/README.md

 (c, a, b) --> 33<br />
 (c, b, a) --> 34

-Using caching_horner (without intermediate variables), a solution of cost 30 was found:
+Using the improved version, caching_horner (without intermediate variables), a solution of cost 30 was found:

  --- Improved --- <br />
 None --> 30